BubbleXProject/SkinDect/README.md

 # Main Features

-1. To detect users skin diseases
+1.To detect users skin diseases
-2. Give users recommendation how to cure and handle the users skin diseases
-3. User Interface: Friendly and easy-to-use UI design
+2.Give users recommendation how to cure and handle the users skin diseases 3.User Interface: Friendly and easy-to-use UI design

 # The Developer